 CWU Football 2024 Season Recap & 2025 Outlook

-After winning 2 playoff games and playing in the Super Region 4 championship game last season, CWU returned most of their starters and other key contributors to run it back in 2024.
-Led by one of the best running games and offensive lines in the nation, as well as a stout defense led by All-American Tanner Volk, Central once again saw a successful season by winning 8 games and returning to the playoffs where their road ended a bit sooner.
+Led by one of the best running games and offensive lines in the nation, as well as a stout defense led by All-American Tanner Volk, Central once again saw a successful season in 2024 by winning 8 games and returning to the playoffs for the second consecutive season.
 Going into 2025, the Wildcats will have to reload several positions including running back, wide receiver, defensive line, and defensive back.
-A strong recruiting class featuring a trio of 3-star Top-60 (in the state) recruits will help build for a strong future.
-Here is a look at each position group for Central, featuring 2024's top players and the outlook for the 2025 season.
+A strong recruiting class featuring FIVE 3-star recruits will help build for a strong future.

 Quarterback:

-Kennedy McGill led the Wildcats to a pair of playoff wins as a freshman in 2023, then built off that this past season.
-His passing game improved throughout the season and he continued to tear through defenses on the ground as he led the Wildcats to another playoffs appearance.
-The former 3-star recruit amassed over 1700 passing yards and 1200 rushing yards with 27 total touchdowns, and sky's the limit over the next two seasons as he continues to improve as a passer and playmaker.
+Kennedy McGill led the Wildcats to a pair of playoff wins as a freshman in 2023, then showed a lot of growth to lead the team back to the playoffs in 2024.
+His passing game improved throughout the season and he continued to tear through defenses on the ground: the former 3-star recruit amassed over 1700 passing yards and 1200 rushing yards with 27 total touchdowns.
+Sky's the limit over the next two seasons as he continues to improve as a passer and playmaker.
 But in 2025, he will be joined by another 3-star QB in prolific Lake Stevens HS star Kolton Matson, a 2-time state 4A champion and the 2023 state Gatorade Player of the Year.
-Kolton is ranked as the #1 2025 QB in the state and #114 in the nation.
-It will be interesting to see how soon he gets his chance to play and how the team will use both him and McGill.
-Especially after Matson signs with the program, we will see which backups return in 2025 among Justin Brennan, Caleb Christensen, and Mitchell Johnson; Bo Gionet and Luke Gale will also be coming off their redshirt seasons and hungry for spots on the depth chart.
+Kolton is ranked as the #1 2025 QB in the state and #118 in the nation.
+Especially with Matson joining the program, we will see which backups return in 2025 among Justin Brennan, Caleb Christensen, and Mitchell Johnson; Bo Gionet and Luke Gale will also be coming off their redshirt seasons and hungry for spots on the depth chart.

 Running back:

-Tyler Flanagan produced his second-straight 1000 yard season while tallying 14 rushing touchdowns, earning him his second-straight LSC Offensive Back of the Year Award.
-It is hard to imagine he was the team's second-leading rusher as part of such a lethal CWU rushing attack.
-Cameron Daniels added 542 yards in his final season.
-Flanagan has one more year of eligibility remaining if he wanted to return for a 7th season, but he did participate in the Senior Day ceremonies and it will remain to be seen whether he returns for one more season.
-If not, former 3-star recruit Beau Phillips will be the top returning rusher in 2025 but CWU would likely pursue a transfer to add.
-Other potential returners are Ki'Marree Washington, Justice Taylor, and Blake Borup.
-CWU will be adding another 3-star recruit in Antoine Lee (Kentwood HS), who amassed over 2000 yards and 30 touchdowns in his senior year, with nearly 6600 yards and 62 touchdowns in his 4-year high school career.
+Tyler Flanagan departed after he produced his second-straight 1000 yard season while tallying 14 rushing touchdowns, earning him his second-straight LSC Offensive Back of the Year Award.
+It is hard to imagine he was the team's second-leading rusher last season behind Kennedy McGill as part of such a lethal CWU rushing attack; Cameron Daniels also added 542 yards in his final season.
+Former 3-star recruit Beau Phillips will be the top returning rusher in 2025, and other potential returners are Ki'Marree Washington, Justice Taylor, and Blake Borup.
+CWU restocked with some incoming talent and will be adding another 3-star recruit in Antoine Lee (Kentwood HS), who amassed over 2000 yards and 30 touchdowns in his senior year, with nearly 6600 yards and 62 touchdowns in his 4-year high school career.
+Transferring into the program from Washington is Ryder Bumgarner, who did not play in two seasons with the Huskies but rushed for nearly 2500 yards and 25 touchdowns in his senior year at Stanwood HS back in 2022.

 Wide Receiver/Tight end:

 In most of CWU's recent seasons, the Wildcats have not been known to produce any dominant receivers who light up the stat sheet.
 Instead CWU relies on a well-balanced passing attack.
 Marcus Cook, Darius Morrison, and Darrien Gaines combined for over 1200 receiving yards and 11 touchdowns in their final seasons of eligibility, and the Wildcats will look to reload without them in 2025.
 Idaho transfer Jalen Grable will be the top returning receiver for Central next season.
-Ty Snider and Logan Brady are among a host of other potential returning receivers.
-CWU is adding 3-star recruit Khris Norris from powerhouse Graham Kapowsin HS, who has played alongside many D1 recruits over the years.
+Ty Snider and Logan Brady are among a host of other potential returning receivers, while CWU will add a JUCO transfer in former 3-star recruit Samaje Featherstone.
 Andrew Molloy was CWU's top tight end in 2024 and will lead potential returners that include Max Moenoa and Camden Loidhamer.
+One of the incoming high school recruits is Logan Lipscomb (Emerald Ridge HS), who tallied over 1100 all-purpose yards and 8 TD in his senior campaign.

 Offensive Line: